Almarch/tamaR/README.md

 ### A+C Command

 The original gameplay includes the A+C command (activation of the left and right buttons simultaneously).
-This command:

-- turns the sound off if the toy is focused on the pet ;
+- If the toy is focused on the pet, A+C turns the sound on or off.

-- or allows setting the clock if the toy is focused on it.
+- If the toy is focused on the clock, A+C sets the time.

-The app doesn't allow the simultaneous activation of 2 buttons.
+The R-Shiny app doesn't allow the simultaneous activation of 2 buttons.
 However, it is possible to quickly activate A then C in order to achieve an A+C command.

 ### Automatic care